Code-Institute-Submissions/mlenahan-python-gym-log_FebResub/README.md

 * Set the buildpacks to Python and NodeJS in that order
 * Link the Heroku app to the repository
 * Select the correct branch and click Deploy Branch under the Manual deploy section

+## Libraries Used

+* Formatted data using [tabulate](https://pypi.org/project/tabulate/) library.
+* Nested command parsers using [argparse](https://docs.python.org/3/library/argparse.html).
+This allows for resources and actions to be combined in user commands, e.g. `movement delete abc-123`.
+* [Autopep8](https://pypi.org/project/autopep8/) was used to automatically format each file to make sure it's pep8 complient.

 ## Credits